Workplace Mental Health & Lyra EAP Telehealth

 - Telehealth and in-person: Choose your preferred format

 How to access: Check if your employer offers Lyra through your benefits portal or HR.
+Lyra also reports a 26% average reduction in overall healthcare claims costs for participating employers.

 Spring Health